gt-marine-robotics-group/Pontus/README.md

 ### 1.3 Counter Node
 This question is designed to test your knowledge on this topic.
 Take a look at `question1_3.py`.
 The goal of this node is to publish to a topic called `/onboarding/counter250` with numbers of type `Int32` starting from 0 incrementing to 250 inclusive.
 A rough outline has been provided for you.
 Fill in the blanks to complete this question.

-## Topic 2: Coordinate Frames
+## Topic 2: Coordinate Conventions

-This section we will be going over coordinate frame standards in ros.
+This section we will be going over coordinate conventions in ros.
 For more information, see [REP - 103: Standard Units of Measure and Coordinate Conventions](https://www.ros.org/reps/rep-0103.html).
 Coordinate frames are a way of defining points in space.
 An example would be your standard xy-coordinate frame.
 ![image](https://github.com/user-attachments/assets/a1a3b214-a865-42ab-8f38-468dbd836b19)

 ### 2.1 ENU Convention